maixnor/wu/obsidian/GLE Questions.md

 # Chapter 4

 ### Explain the differences between rules and standards
-- rule: exact wording
+- rule: exact wording needs to be met
-- standard: spirit
+- standard: spirit needs to be met
 ### What is the duty of loyalty?
 - "do not cause me harm by more competition"
-- standard, no exact law
+- standard
 ### How does one determine the profits of a company?
 Who is responsible in an AG and in a GmbH?
 - [[Accounting]], [[profit and loss statement]] to be exact
 ### What is a pre-emptive right in company law?
+- existing shareholder can buy new shares if new shares are issed, mostly with a discount.
+Shareholders keep same relative percentage
 ### What is the principle of ‘one share – one vote’?
 Can you deviate from it?
--  one share, one vote
+- one share = one vote
 - double shares, double voting rights
 - deviations:
 	- one member, one vote